XML RSS

 Plant foliage can actually provide shade, which also helps to cool the roof.

-Additional Advantages of Green Roofs
+Additional Benefits of Green Roofs

 • Improves water quality in the environment.